 They have led workshops and trainings for such organizations as Academy for Jewish Religion, Academy for the Love of Learning, Artists Striving to End Poverty, Black Theatre Network, Curriculum Initiative, Hattiloo Theatre, Hillel Council of New England, Insight Fellowship/Shusterman Foundation, Jewish Community Center of Manhattan, Jewish Multiracial Network, JOINT/Lauder Foundation Summer Camp (Szarvas, Hungary), Littleglobe, Museum at Eldridge Street, Network of Ensemble Theatres, U.S. Department of Arts and Culture, and Wise Fool New Mexico.
 DNAWORKS has presented at such conferences as Alliance of Artists Communities, Association of Performing Arts Presenters, Association for Theatre in Higher Education, Conney Project on Jewish Arts, Dance Studies Association, International Association of Blacks in Dance, International Peace Research Association, Jews and Jewishness in the Dance World (Arizona State University), Jewish Outreach Initiative/Big Tent Judaism Conference, Schmooze, Theatre Communications Group, and Theatre Without Borders.

-DNAWORKS has received funding from Asylum Arts, the Stanley and Marion Bergman Family Charitable Fund, Hi-ARTS, Ignite/Arts Dallas, New England Foundation for the Arts, Sallie B. Goodman Retreat at McCarter Theatre, Santa Fe Arts Commission, Tecovas Foundation, Texas Christian University, Trust for Mutual Understanding, and US Embassies and Consulates in Azerbaijan, Benin, Ghana, Hungary, Israel, Mexico, Poland, South Africa, and the U.K. In 2010 DNAWORKS received Black Theatre Network’s Presidential Pathfinder Award.
+DNAWORKS has received funding from Alternate Roots, Asylum Arts, the Grambrindi Davies Fund of The Pittsburgh Foundation, Hi-ARTS, Ignite/Arts Dallas, MAP Fund, Mid-America Arts Alliance, National Endowment for the Arts, Network of Ensemble Theaters, New England Foundation for the Arts, North Texas Community Foundation, Rainwater Charitable Foundation, Sallie B. Goodman Retreat at McCarter Theatre, Santa Fe Arts Commission, Stanley and Marion Bergman Family Charitable Fund, Tecovas Foundation, Texas Christian University, Trust for Mutual Understanding, and US Embassies and Consulates in Azerbaijan, Benin, Ghana, Hungary, Israel, Mexico, Poland, South Africa, and the U.K. In 2010 DNAWORKS received Black Theatre Network’s Presidential Pathfinder Award.